ejhigson/dyPolyChord/docs/index.rst

 Authors & License
 -----------------

 Copyright 2018 Edward Higson and contributors (MIT Licence).
-Note that ``PolyChord`` has a seperate liscence and authors - see .
+Note that ``PolyChord`` has a separate licence and authors - see https://ccpforge.cse.rl.ac.uk/gf/project/polychord/ for more information.